Laser Spectroscopy for the Study of Exotic Nuclei: Nuclear properties from atomic spectroscopy

 Here, the parameter $^{A}\Delta^{A'}$ is defined as the differential hyperfine anomaly of the two isotopes.
 As $^{A}\Delta_{\rm{BR}}^{A'}$ is expected to be very small~\cite{HFA} and $^{A}\Delta_{\rm{BW}}^{A'}$ from the BW effect is usually the dominant contribution to the differential hyperfine anomaly.
 Therefore, Eq.~\ref{eq07} becomes

 Experimental determination of the hyperfine anomaly requires precise, independent measurements of the magnetic HFS parameters $A$ and magnetic moment $\mu$, as it is typically an effect on the order of 10$^{-3}$ with respect to $A$.
-In the majority of nuclei (those in light- and medium-mass elements), the hyperfine anomaly is negligible and treated as an error contribution~\cite{K-moment2014}.
+In the majority of nuclei (those in light- and medium-mass elements), the hyperfine anomaly is assumed to be negligible by systematic studies and treated as an error contribution~\cite{K-moment2014}.
 However, for heavier systems, the magnitude of this effect can be significant~\cite{HFA2,HFA-Fr,HFA-Fr2,HFA-newphys}.
 Studying the hyperfine anomaly in these systems therefore could offer new insights into certain aspects of nuclear structure such as the nuclear magnetization radius~\cite{HFA-Fr,HFA-Fr2}.